by Dr. C.H. Weaver M.D. updated 6/2019

 - The study also showed a significantly higher response rate with the addition of Darzalex: complete response rates were 48% compared to and 25% for Revlimid/Dexamethasone.(2)

-D-VCd - An Alternative to sing Immunomodulatory Based Treatment
+D-VCd - An Alternative to single Immunomodulatory Based Treatment

 The combination of Darzalex, Velcade, cyclophosphamide, and dexamethasone (D-VCd) induces very good partial responses and is a well-tolerated.